piscisvolans/lab-journal-template/README.md

 This template only contains an archive page in addition to the home page, but you can add more pages if you want to.
 For example, you could add a "Reference" page to list common calculations or conventions.
 To add a page, open up ```_config.yml``` and edit the ```pages_list```:
 ```
 pages_list:
-  Archive: 'archive/'
+  Archive: 'archive'
-  Reference: 'reference/'
+  Reference: 'reference'
 ```
-The field ```reference/``` tells Jekyll that the Reference page will be at http://web.engr.illinois.edu/~yournetid/reference/.
+The field ```reference``` tells Jekyll that the Reference page will be at http://web.engr.illinois.edu/~yournetid/reference.

 Now create the Reference page by making a new file called ```reference.md```.
 At the very top, put the lines
 ```